-Holy Trinity Rosehill VA CE Primary School’s named Designated Safeguarding Leads are Ms Rachel Orr, Head Teacher and the deputy lead is Mrs Helen Green, Interim Assistant Head Teacher.
+Holy Trinity Rosehill VA CE Primary School’s named Designated Safeguarding Lead is Mrs Julie Tomlinson, Acting Head Teacher and the deputy lead is Mrs Helen Green, Interim Assistant Head Teacher.

 In the event they cannot be contacted please seek advice from the main school office and they will either contact the safeguarding leads or refer to the The Children’s Hub (01429 284284).

 If there is an IMMEDIATE safeguarding concern and the Designated Safeguarding Leads are unavailable please seek immediate support via The Children’s Hub (01429 284284).